NEW: Official says Bluefin may be able to go deeper; another vehicle that can awaits its call

 One possibility is a vehicle called Orion that is towed behind a ship.
 It remains under the water and sends back real-time data.
 It would be a more complex operation to put an Orion in the water but one is available in Maryland if the Australian-led search team requests it.

-Monday's shortened mission was the latest glitch in a 40-day search for the missing jetliner, which vanished March 8 with 239 passengers and crew on board after taking off from Kuala Lumpur, Malaysia, bound for Beijing.
+Malaysia Airlines Flight 370 vanished on March 8 with 239 people aboard after taking off from Kuala Lumpur, Malaysia, bound for Beijing.

 On Tuesday, the Malaysian Cabinet agreed to set up an international investigation to look into the plane’s disappearance.
 Teams will look at the plane’s airworthiness, operational issues and human factors that may have played a role, officials said.